UCB-stat-159-s21/site/Hw/hw07-permute-contrib.md

 ### Initial setup: personal and team repositories

 You will need to fork the team repo to your personal user and then clone your personal fork into the hub.
 That will be your "working space", one for each member of the team.
 You will do all your work in your personal copy, pushing your changes up to github in your personal fork, and then from there, making PRs to the team repo.

 As we discussed in class, a good way to track both is to have _two_ remotes, using your personal fork as `origin` and the team repo as `upstream`.
 This also makes it convenient to have more remotes if for example you want to check locally the work of your teammate whose github username is `alice` by having a remote of that name.
-As an illustration, this is what my remotes setup for the `cryptorandom` repo looks like on my system:
+As an illustration, this is what my remotes setup for the `permute` repo looks like on my system:

 ```
-(base) (main)blanca[cryptorandom]> git remote -v
+(base) (main)blanca[permute]> git remote -v
-origin	git@github.com:fperez/cryptorandom.git (fetch)
+origin	git@github.com:fperez/permute.git (fetch)
-origin	git@github.com:fperez/cryptorandom.git (push)
+origin	git@github.com:fperez/permute.git (push)
-upstream	git@github.com:statlab/cryptorandom.git (fetch)
+upstream	git@github.com:statlab/permute.git (fetch)
-upstream	git@github.com:statlab/cryptorandom.git (push)
+upstream	git@github.com:statlab/permute.git (push)
 ```

-### Install `cryptorandom` locally in development mode
+### Install `permute` locally in development mode

-The first issue we must solve is for Sphinx to find the version of `cryptorandom` that you are working on, rather than the installed one.
+The first issue we must solve is for Sphinx to find the version of `permute` that you are working on, rather than the installed one.
 This manifests itself immediately as the `AttributeError` you see regarding a missing `__version__` attribute when trying to build the docs, but even if you fix that with a quick hack as I did in lecture, you'll still have a problem.
-The issue is that the docs will import the _system-wide installed_ version of `cryptorandom`, and not your local development copy.
+The issue is that the docs will import the _system-wide installed_ version of `permute`, and not your local development copy.
 So any new docstrings or function signatures you edit will not be correctly reflected in the resulting docs.

 The solution is to install your working copy as a _development version_, also known as an _"editable install"_ (hence the `-e` command line argument, short for `--editable`).
 We now explain how to do this, and you can find more details in the [pip documentation](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs).

-In the top-level of the `cryptorandom` directory, where the file `setup.py` lives, run the command:
+In the top-level of the `permute` directory, where the file `setup.py` lives, run the command:

 `pip install -e .`

 You should see something like the following output (with your own user name in the path):

+**THIS WILL BE DIFFERENT SINCE PERMUTE USES CRYPTORANDOM**

 ```
-jovyan@jupyter-fernando-2eperez:~/cryptorandom> pip install -e .
+jovyan@jupyter-fernando-2eperez:~/permute> pip install -e .
-Obtaining file:///home/jovyan/cryptorandom
+Obtaining file:///home/jovyan/permute
-Requirement already satisfied: numpy>=1.20 in /opt/conda/lib/python3.8/site-packages (from cryptorandom==0.3rc2.dev0) (1.20.1)
+Requirement already satisfied: numpy>=1.20 in /opt/conda/lib/python3.8/site-packages (from permute==0.3rc2.dev0) (1.20.1)
-Requirement already satisfied: scipy>=1.6 in /opt/conda/lib/python3.8/site-packages (from cryptorandom==0.3rc2.dev0) (1.6.0)
+Requirement already satisfied: scipy>=1.6 in /opt/conda/lib/python3.8/site-packages (from permute==0.3rc2.dev0) (1.6.0)
-Installing collected packages: cryptorandom
+Installing collected packages: permute
-  Attempting uninstall: cryptorandom
+  Attempting uninstall: permute
-    Found existing installation: cryptorandom 0.2
+    Found existing installation: permute 0.2
-    Uninstalling cryptorandom-0.2:
+    Uninstalling permute-0.2:
-      Successfully uninstalled cryptorandom-0.2
+      Successfully uninstalled permute-0.2
-  Running setup.py develop for cryptorandom
+  Running setup.py develop for permute
-Successfully installed cryptorandom
+Successfully installed permute
 ```

 Check that you got it right by doing the following:

 ```
 cd doc/
-python -c "import cryptorandom as cr;print(cr.__version__)"
+python -c "import permute as pm;print(pm.__version__)"
 ```

 You should see:

 ```
-jovyan@jupyter-fernando-2eperez:~/cryptorandom> cd doc/
+jovyan@jupyter-fernando-2eperez:~/permute> cd doc/
-jovyan@jupyter-fernando-2eperez:~/cryptorandom/doc> python -c "import cryptorandom as cr;print(cr.__version__)"
+jovyan@jupyter-fernando-2eperez:~/permute/doc> python -c "import permute as pm;print(pm.__version__)"
 0.3rc2.dev0
 ```